Process requirement 3

 -

-The action plans lack measures, timeframes, or designated responsible persons.
+The action plans lack measures, timeframes and/or responsible persons.

-There are no documented action plans to prevent and mitigate adverse impacts that the company causes or contributes to in the supply chains of sample products, or the plans are incomplete.
-Deficiencies may include:
+The company lacks documented action plans to prevent and mitigate adverse impacts it causes or contributes to in the supply chains of sample products, or they are incomplete:

 -

-It is not clear that the action plans were developed in consultation with suppliers — if this is relevant and the relationship is sufficiently strong.
+It is not clear that the action plans have been developed in consultation with suppliers, if relevant and the relationship is sufficiently strong.

 -

-It is not clear that the consultations were meaningful — characterised by two-way communication, attentiveness, good faith, and continuity.
+It is not clear that the consultations are characterised by two-way communication, responsiveness, good faith and continuity.

 -